mnaatjes/sandbox-php/core/docs/features/registry.md

 *   **Data Abstraction & Encapsulation:** The `RegistryItem` object hides the complexity of its internal structure.
 You interact with it through a clean API (`getValue()`, `resolve()`), not by accessing raw array keys.
 This prevents you from depending on a fragile internal structure.
 *   **Self-Documentation:** The class definitions for `RegistryItem` and `RegistryMetaData` form a contract.
 A developer can read the class to understand exactly what a registry entry consists of.
 This is impossible with a simple array.
 *   **Immutability:** For maximum safety, Value Objects should be **immutable**.
 Once a `RegistryItem` is created, it should not be changed.
 Any modification should result in a new `RegistryItem` instance.
 This prevents bugs from "action at a distance" where one part of the code unintentionally modifies a configuration object used by another.

+#### Verifying Immutability

+While immutability is a design discipline, you can programmatically check if a class instance adheres to the common conventions of an immutable value object using PHP's Reflection API.
+A reliable test would check for the following characteristics:

+*   **Is the class `final`?** It should be, to prevent mutable subclasses that could violate the contract.
+*   **Are all properties `readonly` (PHP 8.1+)?** This is the strongest indicator of immutability.
+*   **If not `readonly`, are all properties `private`?** This prevents direct external modification.
+*   **Does it lack public "setter" methods?** The class should not provide any public methods for changing its state (e.g., methods conventionally named `set...`).
+*   **Does it have an `equals()` method?** A true value object should define its own equality based on its properties, not its identity.

 ---